jenkinsci/customizable-header-plugin/README.md

 ## About the plugin
 This plugin allows to customize the Jenkins header.

-You can adjust the logo, the text next to the logo and add another title.
-Colors can be easily adjusted by providing css file.
+You can adjust the logo, the text next to the logo, add another title and easily change colors.
 Search box, alerts (for admin) and user links are the same as in the original header.

 ## The logo